woodrush/lambdalisp/README.md

 InstalledDir: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin
 ```

-One way to circumvent this is to use `uni` instead, which is an unobfuscated version of `tromp` and is compilable by clang.
+A workaround for this is to use `uni` instead, which is an unobfuscated version of `tromp` compilable with clang.
 To build `tromp`, first install gcc via [Homebrew](https://brew.sh/):

 ```sh